onyx-platform/onyx/doc/user-guide/architecture-low-level-design.md

 #### Peer

 A Peer is a node in the cluster responsible for processing data.
-It is similar to Storm's Worker node.
-A peer generally refers to a physical machine, though in the documentation, "peer" and "virtual peer" are often used interchangeably.
+A peer generally refers to a physical machine as its typical to only run one peer per machine.

 #### Virtual Peer

-A Virtual Peer refers to a single peer process running on a single physical machine.
-Each virtual peer spawns a small number threads (about 5) since it uses asynchronous messaging.
+A Virtual Peer refers to a single concurent worker running on a single physical machine.
+Each virtual peer spawns a small number threads since it uses asynchronous messaging.
 All virtual peers are equal, whether they are on the same physical machine or not.
 Virtual peers communicate segments *directly* to one another, and coordinate *strictly* via the log in ZooKeeper.

 #### ZooKeeper